 We will use the prism to construct the star-shaped levels.
 Assume that the base of the prism is an equilateral triangle with side length l and that the height of the prism is 3l .
-Additionally, let $r = \ell/2\sqrt{3}$ be the radius of the circle that is inscribed within the triangle; see Fig. 8(b).
+Additionally, let $r = \ell/2\sqrt{3}$ be the radius of the circle that is inscribed within the triangle; see Fig. 6(b).
 We need to shift all the vertices so that they all lie along a fairly narrow band above the distance 2r from the base.
-This is so that when we "unfold" each vertical side of the prism by laying it flat on the xy-plane we do not introduce a crossing; compare Fig. 8(a) to (b).
+This is so that when we "unfold" each vertical side of the prism by laying it flat on the xy-plane we do not introduce a crossing; compare Fig. 6(a) to (b).

-Since each vertical edge corresponds to two sides of two distinct rectangles, we pick the side of the rectangular face that is in a 90° counter-clockwise direction from the prism's base onto which to map the vertices along the prism edge.
+We pick the side of the rectangular face that is in a 90° counter-clockwise direction from the prism's base onto which to map the vertices along the prism edge.
 The positions of the vertices are then mapped directly to their corresponding positions along this projected edge in the xy-plane so that the edges on a prism face map directly to straight-line segments in the xy-plane.